 Building a successful preservation policy relies on a clear sense of purpose, widespread collaboration and good communication.
-This booklet from the British Library Preservation Advisory Centre provides a framework for setting out an organisation’s approach to achieving the sustainable use of its collections through a preservation policy.
+This resource provides a framework for setting out an organisation’s approach to achieving the sustainable use of its collections through a preservation policy.

 Click the link on the right-hand side to view the resource, as a PDF, in your current browser window.